globaldothealth/monkeypox/README.md

 If you would like to contribute, assign an issue to yourself and/or reach out to a contributor and we will happily help you help us.

-If you want to send data to us, you can use our template at [monkeypox-template.csv](monkeypox-template.csv) which makes it easier for us to add to our list.
-Just open an issue and attach a CSV / XLSX file in this repository, or email data to info@global.health.
+If you want to send data to us, just open an issue and attach a CSV / XLSX file in this repository, or email data to info@global.health.
 Remove any Personally Identifiable Information.

 ## Visualizations